uw-dims/dims-finalreport/docs/source/recommendations.rst

-variables in inclusion directives to select from those alternatives, and/or using "Ansible facts" derived at run time with logic (e.g., ``when: ansible_os_family == "Debian"`` as a qualifier in a playbook) Developing Ansible playbooks in a modular way that can easily accomodate generalized support for multiple operating systems (e.g., using a "plug-in" style model) is a more sophisticated way of writing playbooks that requires a greater level of expertise in all who are writing the playbooks.
+variables in inclusion directives to select from those alternatives, and/or using "Ansible facts" derived at run time with logic (e.g., ``when: ansible_os_family == "Debian"`` as a qualifier in a playbook) Developing Ansible playbooks in a modular way that can easily accommodate generalized support for multiple operating systems (e.g., using a "plug-in" style model) is a more sophisticated way of writing playbooks that requires a greater level of expertise in all who are writing the playbooks.
 Such